hdugan/NTLlakeloads/README.md

 leveraging information on lake stratification from temperature data.
 Often there is more temperature data than water quality data, which results in better interpolation.

+The functions in this package allow you to: \* Load NTL-LTER data from EDI \* Interpolate water quality data to a weekly, 1-m interval, dataframe \* Plot data \* Calculate weekly mass and mean annual mass

+Why is it called lakeloads?
+Mass cacluations can be used to infer loading.

 ## Installation